harrisonlab/quorn_rna-seq/README.md

 ```

 ## Trim data
-Trimming was performed with Trimmomatic (trim.sh, submit_trim.sh and illumina_full_adapters.fa should all be in same directory)
+Trimming was performed with Trimmomatic (trim.sh, submit_trim.sh and truseq.fa should all be in same directory)

 ```shell
 counter=0